ivmai/bdwgc/doc/leak.md

 In many cases, a debugger is needed to interpret the additional information.
 On systems supporting the "adb" debugger, the `tools/callprocs.sh` script can be used to replace program counter values with symbolic names.
-As of version 6.1, the collector tries to generate symbolic names for call stacks if it knows how to do so on the platform.
+The collector tries to generate symbolic names for call stacks if it knows how to do so on the platform.
 This is true on Linux/X86, but not on most other platforms.

 ## Simplified leak detection under Linux

-Since version 6.1, it should be possible to run the collector in leak detection mode on a program a.out under Linux/X86 as follows:
+It should be possible to run the collector in the leak detection mode on a program a.out under Linux/X86 as follows:

-  1. _Ensure that a.out is a single-threaded executable, or you are using a very recent (7.0alpha7+) collector version on Linux._ On most platforms this does not work at all for the multi-threaded programs.
+  1. If possible, ensure that a.out is a single-threaded executable.
+On some platforms this does not work at all for the multi-threaded programs.
   2. If possible, ensure that the `addr2line` program is installed in `/usr/bin`.
 (It comes with most Linux distributions.)
   3. If possible, compile your program, which we'll call `a.out`, with full